Chapien/chapien.github.io/content/about.md

 date: 2025-01-04
 draft: false
 tags:
     - info
 author:
     - Claire
 showtoc: true
 tocopen: true
 canonicalURL: https://chapien.net/about/
 ShowCanonicalLink: true
 cover:
     image: gobboportrait.png
     relative: true
     responsiveImages: true
     caption: May or may not be an actual goblin.
 Art by my friend [Kamala](https://www.tumblr.com/transgwenderart).
+fmContentType: Information
 ---
 ## About the Author
 ### Who are you?